Ann Meekitjuk Hanson

-Ann Meekitjuk Hanson (ᐋᓐ ᒦᖀᑦᔩᒃ ᐦᐋᓐᓱᓐ; born May 22, 1946) is a Canadian Inuk politician who was the third commissioner of Nunavut from 2005 to 2010.
+Ann Meekitjuk Hanson (ᐋᓐ ᒦᖀᑦᔩᒃ ᐦᐋᓐᓱᓐ; born May 22, 1946) is a Canadian Inuk community worker who was the third commissioner of Nunavut from 2005 to 2010.

-Biography
+Early life

 Hanson was born in Qakutut, Northwest Territories (now Nunavut).
 Like all Inuit born between the 1940s and the 1970s, she was labelled with a disc number by the Government of Canada, which, in her case was E7-121.
 She spent the first 11 years of her life speaking only Inuktitut and living in Qakutut and Kimmirut.
 She attended schools in Iqaluit, Baker Lake (Qamanituaq), and Toronto, where she was known as Annie Cotterill.
 She studied community development at Saint Francis Xavier University, geography at the University of Windsor and received a diploma with honors in journalism from Nunavut Arctic College.

+Career

 Hanson's career has been diverse.
 She has been a civil servant, broadcaster, journalist and author.
 She has used her skills in Inuktitut throughout her career.
 Joining the federal government in 1964, she served as a secretary and interpreter/translator in the office of Northwest Territories MP Eugène Rhéaume.

 Hanson appeared, credited under a pseudonym "Pilitak", as the character Neevee in the 1974 film The White Dawn, which featured many Inuit actors speaking Inuktitut.
 She later said that the experience for the Frobisher Bay (now Iqaluit) community was "a renaissance back to our language".

 She joined the Canadian Broadcasting Corporation as a receptionist, later becoming an announcer and producer in Inuktitut broadcasting.
 Hanson was the first editor of the Iqaluit community newspaper Inukshuk, which later became Nunatsiaq News.
-She is the author of Show Me, a book written in Inuktitut and English.
+She is the author of Show Me: A Young Inuk Learns How To Carve in Canada’s Arctic, a book written in Inuktitut and English.

 In addition to her work in journalism, Hanson also served with the government of the Northwest Territories as a community development worker, counsellor and deputy commissioner.

 Hanson has spent considerable time as a volunteer, helping to start a number of organizations in Iqaluit.
 These organizations include the Juvenile Court Committee, the Elders Group, the Inuit Cultural Group, and the Quinuajuaq Society.